Nwfll/GA_BASSOMPIERRE_BOUZIDI_KOAGNE-TSINGANG/genetic_part3/README.md

 ### 2. Example: Implementing a Custom Problem

-tsp_problem.py is an example of implementing a **simple problem**, where the goal is to find the shortest route to cross several cities.
+tsp_problem.py is an example of implementing a **simple problem**, where the goal is to find the shortest route to cross several cities. mastermind_problem.py is another example, where the goal is to guess the colors of a mastermind game.

 # Running the genetic algorithm solver